 PG Department Equipments :

-The PG department has all the clinical equipments needed for academic and clinical services in the form of hydro solder unit, spot welder, distilled water plant, needle burner, ultra violet cabinet, lathe, light cure unit, ultrasonic scaler, laser unit, airotor hand piece and model trimmer.
+The PG department has all the clinical equipment needed for academic and clinical services in the form of hydro solder unit, spot welder, distilled water plant, needle burner, ultraviolet cabinet, lathe, light cure unit, ultrasonic scaler, laser unit, airotor handpiece and model trimmer.